-These online forms have plugins and different form templates, integrating seamlessly with various email marketing services.
+These forms have plugins and different form templates, integrating seamlessly with various email marketing services.
 You'll find WooCommerce integration that helps you build product forms, making Formidable Forms a great Google Forms alternative for advanced developers and users.

 Typeform is another powerful Google Forms alternative packed with all kinds of features, allowing its users to create unlimited forms in various styles and formats.
 There are several templates to choose from that will help you get started, making the form-creation process a little easier with just a few clicks.

 Unlike Indy and Formidable Forms, Typeform is not a drag-and-drop editor, but you can add categories like surveys, quizzes, lead generation, questionnaires, giveaways, polls, and more.
 It does make it a more challenging form-building process, but one that still provides excellent results.

 Once you have chosen a template that you wish to work with, Typeform will ask you the purpose of creating the form and what you intend to use the form for.
 After that, it will show you a range of pre-generated questions, which you can edit as you please to suit the specific needs of your form.